-This was the message of 32-year-old rebel leader Paul Kagame in 1990 to his troops, the military wing of the Rwandan Patriotic Front (RPF).
+This was the message of 32-year-old rebel leader Paul Kagame on 28th December 1993 to his troops, the military wing of the Rwandan Patriotic Front (RPF).
 While he made that speech, the legitimate Government of the time was preparing a genocide.

 Having fled anti-Tutsi pogroms on his mother’s back thirty years earlier to Uganda, where he would join the army and help Museveni accede to power, he was returning at the helm of a rebel movement formed by all Rwandans in exile, which, four years later would defeat the government and stop the genocide against the Tutsi that took the lives of more than a million people.